Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999
 			"Ultimate Amount"			"1"

+			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			"Ultimate Chance"			"33.3"

 			// The Mutant Tank's damage boost value during ultimate mode.
 			// Note: This setting can be overridden for specific players.
 			// --